francescadellanno/buildpass/README.md

 ## Future Considerations

-- I would hire a designer to make the UI look nicer.
 - I would create a component to handle the loading / error states for my fetch requests.
 - I would add caching to getDiaryEntryById as the caching currently only applies to getAllDiaryEntries.
 - I would add 'delete' / 'update' functionality for my diary entries.